Characteristics of the English language in AX Semantics

 digit | 9 mice in my room. | The 9th day at school. |

-For English, ordinal numerals are written out until 12, otherwise (above 12) the output is in digit form.
+For English, ordinal numerals are written out until 9 on the platform, otherwise (above 9) the output is in digit form.
 Cardinal numerals do not have this limitation.
-The following example shows the ordinal numerals limitation in English:
+The following example shows the ordinal numerals limitation in English (written out vs. digit):

 Verbs